Xanewok/slang/How to write your own linter using Slang.md

 There are many ways to analyze the CST, but we will use our tree query language for brevity and its declarative nature.

-The queries are instances of the `Query` class, which are creating by parsing our query string, that match specific CST patterns and optionally bind variables to them.
+The queries are instances of the `Query` class, which are created by parsing our query string, that match specific CST patterns and optionally bind variables to them.
 The syntax is described in the [Tree Query Language](https://nomicfoundation.github.io/slang/user-guide/tree-query-language/) reference.

 Without going too much into details, we want to match the `tx.origin` expression, which is a `MemberAccessExpression` with `tx` identifier as the left-hand side and `origin` identifier as the right-hand side: